 At 13 kilometres, the Bluff Trail is the longest trail in the park.
 As the name suggests, it is mainly located on the bluff and makes a large loop through the park.
 From the Nipissing Trail, we decided to follow Bluff Trail clockwise.

 The trail was pretty flat and not very difficult to hike.
 At first it mainly followed the top of the bluff.
-It was possible to get a glimpse a the blue waters of Georgian Bay between the trees.
+It was possible to get a glimpse of the blue waters of Georgian Bay between the trees.
 Apparently, the view is sublime in fall or spring, when the trees are bare.

 After nearly 3 kilometres, we arrived at the junction with Wendat Trail.
 This 5-kilometre trail circles Kettle Lake.
 We followed it for a few metres to get to the lookout that has a pretty view of the lake.
 Hard to believe that there was no one other than us on the shores of this beautiful lake!
 I guess it is difficult to compete with the pretty beaches of Georgian Bay nearby …